-This is slightly different in that it’s a Bakewell tart topped with rhubarb, ie it has the sophisticated and very adult addition of a layer of raspberry jam.
+This is slightly different in that it’s a Bakewell tart topped with rhubarb, ie it has the sophisticated and very adult addition of a layer of raspberry jam (you can use rhubarb jam if you have it).
 You can fiddle around arranging the rhubarb and nuts or just chop and scatter, it’ll still look and taste good.
 Just try to live up to the standards set by young Neve and you can’t go wrong.

 NB: most frangipanes these days don’t contain flour and baking powder.
 This one does because it’s an old-fashioned English recipe and reminds me of my mother’s Bakewell tarts.
 You can leave them out to no ill effect.
 This is best eaten on the day it is made.